DoktorSAS/GSC/T6/GSC Autocompiler/README.md

 2. 'bin': Folder where the compiled script is placed
 3. 'compiler': Folder where the compiler for the gsc scripts is kept

+It is also possible to convert the powershell into an .exe.
+I created one based on the original script (if you don't trust my .exe you can recompile it by yourself).

 ### The Compiler folder
 The gsc compiler is the compiler provided by the Plutonium team.
 In fact, it will not be provided by default due to security.